-For our thirteenth Rundown article, we look at long-form animation.
+For our fifteenth Rundown article, we talk animatedly about our predictions.
 After the jump, you’ll find our winner and runner-up predictions for Best Animated Feature as well as general commentary about the race.
-Next week, we’ll start off on Monday with a category that is most aligned with Best Picture.
+Thursday, we’ll cover Best Costume Design.
+(Tripp’s commentary added, no changes to the predictions).

 Best Animated Feature

 - Encanto (WL O) (PP O) (TB O) (TL O)